KRML

-KRML (1410 AM) is an American radio station licensed to serve Carmel, California.
-The station, established in 1958 as KTEE, is currently owned and operated by KRML Radio, LLC.
+KRML (1410 AM) is a non-commercial educational radio station licensed to Carmel, California, United States.
+The station, established in 1958 as KTEE, is currently owned and operated by El Avance LLC.
 KRML was the setting for the 1971 Clint Eastwood film Play Misty For Me.

-Programming

-KRML broadcasts an adult album alternative music format to the Monterey Bay area, branded as KRML Radio.
-KRML was simulcast over FM translator K271BP 102.1 FM until February 1, 2020 when it moved to K234DH 94.7 FM.
+KRML broadcasts an adult album alternative (AAA) music format to the Monterey Bay area, branded as KRML Radio.
+KRML was simulcast over FM translator K271BP (102.1 FM) until February 1, 2020, when it moved to K234DH 94.7 FM.

 History

 Launch as KTEE

 Broadcasting with 500 watts of power as a daytime-only station on a frequency of 1410 kHz, this station began regular operations in 1958 as KTEE.
 The station was established by Seaside Electronic Associates with Paul F. Hanson serving as the president, general manager, and news director.
 Hanson's original staff included Joly Boynton as chief engineer and co-program director, William Warren as co-program director, and Tillie Jones as women's director.
 By 1959, Hanson assumed the program director role with Hal Briggs as chief engineer and Alleene Knight as women's director.